Recurring products are items such as memberships, subscriptions, and other products that are billed and delivered regularly.

 - Subscription complete on Aug.
 4 with receipt of $30.00 payment

-Creating a recurring billing, subscription, or membership product is similar to creating a standard product, but with a few unique steps.
+Creating a recurring product such as a subscription or membership is similar to creating a standard product, but with a few unique steps.
 See the Creating Your First Product article for the full procedure.

 You can create as many recurring products as you want, up to a limit of 500 products per account.

-If one of your recurring billing products has sold at ClickBank, we provide a summary of any outstanding recurring billing products within your account.
-To find this information, log in to your account, select the Reporting tab, and then go to Analytics.
-If ClickBank has sold any recurring billing products for which you were the vendor or the affiliate, you will see a link under a section called Recurring Billing Subscriptions.
+If one of your recurring products has sold at ClickBank, we provide a summary of any outstanding recurring products within your account.
+To find this information, log in to your ClickBank account, select the Reporting tab, and then go to Analytics.
+If ClickBank has sold any recurring products for which you were the vendor or the affiliate, you will see a link under a section called Subscriptions.

-This section describes how recurring billing products work with other features.
+This section describes how recurring products work with other features.

-You can include one recurring product in an order bump.
-If a recurring product is included as an Order Bump product, the recurring terms are displayed.
+You can include recurring products in an order bump.
+The terms are displayed for each recurring product in an order bump.
 See the Order Bump article for more information.